TrikalKP/BASHScripts/README.md

 `$ mkdir ~/Pictures/.lock`

-and convert the image you want to center using the following command `$ convert PATH/TO/IMAGE -resize x189 ~/Pictures/.lock/emblemface.png` works best with a circle png image
+and convert the image you want to center using the following command

+`$ convert PATH/TO/IMAGE -resize x189 ~/Pictures/.lock/emblemface.png`

+works best with a circle png image

+Found this on Luke Smith's YouTube channel.
+You can know more about him [here](www.lukesmith.xyz)